miketeachestech/example-major-work-school-canteen-ordering-system/documentation/BUSINESS_RULES.md

 4. **Account Control**
    - Students cannot change their role or access other users' data.
-   - Students cannot change their email.
-   - Students can change their other account details (e.g. password).
+   - All users cannot change their own account details except to change their password.

 ## Additional Constraints